Can't find what you're looking for? Here are some more resources for oncology social workers:

 The official journal of the American Academy of Nursing

-A coalition of professional oncology societies, AFCOS, addresses concerns about changes in the health care delivery system and the impact of these changes on quality patient care.
-AFCOS places emphasis on educating patients, their families, health care providers, payors, legislators, regulators and the general public, advocating access to and coverage for quality care and supporting patient-oriented research.
+ASCO addresses concerns about changes in the health care delivery system and the impact of these changes on quality patient care.
+ASCO places emphasis on educating patients, their families, health care providers, payors, legislators, regulators and the general public, advocating access to and coverage for quality care and supporting patient-oriented research.
 AOSW assisted in the development of a consensus statement, Access to Quality Care.

 APOS is incorporated as a national, multidisciplinary organization and approved as a nonprofit Society dedicated to promoting the psychological, social, behavioral, spiritual and physical well being of patients with cancer and their families at all stages of disease and survivorship, through clinical care, education, research and advocacy.